MayonnaiseTraveler/carousel/README.md

 ```

 * * *
-Then all you have to do is to add the classes and ids you use to the script and include it in your html head.
+Then all you have to do is to add the classes and ids you use to this first part of the script and include it in your html head.

 ```javascript
 document.addEventListener("DOMContentLoaded", () => {